-Interestingly, it also appears that the more mindful a person is (i.e., how aware and receptive to his experiences in the present moment), the more active his VLPFC is during the labeling of negative emotions, which is a common emotion regulation strategy (Creswell et al., 2007). ... mindfulness training can increase positive judgments and reduce the negativity bias, as well as improve affective forecasting...
+Interestingly, it also appears that the more mindful a person is (i.e., how aware and receptive to his experiences in the present moment), the more active his VLPFC is during the labeling of negative emotions, which is a common emotion regulation strategy (Creswell et al., 2007).
 This study also showed that people high in mindfulness were able to neutralize the threat response when labeling an emotion (Creswell et al., 2007).
-Other studies show that mindfulness training can increase positive judgments and reduce the negativity bias (Kiken & Shook, 2011), as well as improve affective forecasting, which is another example of a time and money bias (see Appendix A; Emanuel et al., 2010).
+Other studies show that mindfulness training can increase positive judgments and reduce Safety bias (Kiken & Shook, 2011), as well as improve affective forecasting, which is another example of a Distance bias (see Appendix A; Emanuel et al., 2010).
 One article recently published in this journal reviewed neuroimaging evidence that mindfulness training enhances self-awareness and reduces susceptibility to unconscious bias and emotional reactivity, highlighting the potential usefulness for mindfulness training in corporate leadership (Kirk, 2012).